department-of-veterans-affairs/va.gov-team/teams/vsa/teams/devops/Triage-Process.md

 VSA comes into play when Tier 1 is unable to resolve the issue from a platform perspective.
 If VSA resources are needed, the Triage effort is escalated to Tier 2 support and a GitHub issue will be updated using the appropriate labels and assigned to the appropriate team as defined in [Table 1](#Table1).

-VSA Tier 2 support involves the primary POCs/PMs for each product group.
-The Product Manager is contacted first.
+VSA Tier 2 support involves the PMs for each product group.
+The PM is contacted first.
 If VSP has not already created an issue in GitHub, the VSA PM must create an issue in GitHub. **IMPORTANT: The VSA PM must ensure  that that the "vsa-triage" label has been added to the Githhub issue.** This label is important, particularly for reporting purposes.
 The PM is responsible for pulling in the appropriate resources and doing an escalation analysis based on the level of severity as described on the [Triage Severity Assessment](#Table3) table.

 #### Table 1: Tier 2 Support<a name="Table1"></a>